microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/v1.0/docs/Invoke-MgInviteUserDriveRoot.md

 # Invoke-MgInviteUserDriveRoot

 ## SYNOPSIS
-Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].
+Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a sharing link][].
+This API is supported in the following [national cloud deployments.

 ## SYNTAX